 ResCon Program - The Information Technology Services Residential Computer Consulting Program (ResCon) provides technical support to students living on campus.
 The ITS Help Desk is the central point of contact for and refers problems to ResCons.
 ResCons contact students and make house calls to the residents, referring unresolved calls to Senior ResCons who refer unresolved issues to a coordinator at the Technology Hub.

-and can use BUC$ for printing if they use all of their printing "credits."
+can use BUC$ for printing if they use all of their printing "credits."

 - Virtual Desktop Infrastructure (Bingview): Information Technology Services provides a Virtual Desktop environment (VDI) for specialized software.

 myCourses Support - In the spring of 2017, Binghamton University transitioned to a hosted instance of

 Blackboard and renamed our campus Learning Management System myCourses. myCourses is a Course Management System used by instructors to generate information, communicate

 with students, record grades, and implement many other tools that can be beneficial